Web Loom logo

 Patterns Are Transferable

 These principles enable MVVM architecture regardless of the specific library you choose.
 The ViewModel exposes reactive state, and the View subscribes to it.
-The implementation details—whether you use observables, signals, or stores—are secondary to the pattern itself.
+In this book, that reactive state is a signal by default—RxJS and stores are additional tools for specific edges of the system, not competing defaults.

 Key Takeaways